 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.26% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Port Orchard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Port Orchard in 2010 was $27,877, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $111,508 for a family of four.
+The per capita income in Port Orchard in 2018 was $30,532, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $122,128 for a family of four.
 However, Port Orchard contains both very wealthy and poor people as well.

-Port Orchard is a very ethnically-diverse city.
+Port Orchard is an extremely ethnically-diverse city.
 The people who call Port Orchard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Orchard residents report their race to be White, followed by Asian.
-Important ancestries of people in Port Orchard include Irish, English, Norwegian, and European.
+Port Orchard also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.31% of the city’s residents.
+Important ancestries of people in Port Orchard include German, Irish, English, Norwegian, and French.

 The most common language spoken in Port Orchard is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Tagalog and Polish.